vladikcomper/MegaPCM/docs/Sample_table_format.md

 ## `incdac` format

 `incdac` is a convenience macro to include sample itself.
+Under the hood, it aligns included data on even address and generates start and end labels, which `dcSample` can reference internally.

 **Usage:**